ichko/ichko.github.io/_posts/2020-10-06-еmergent-structures-in-robust-message-passing.markdown

 ### Usefulness of the model

-An interesting question I think is worthy of an experiment is: `Does a network like the ones described here can generalize and give useful representations to natural images?`.
+An interesting question I think is worthy of an experiment is:
+**Can a network similar to the ones described here generalize and give useful representations to natural images?**.
 To answer this question we must first answer what constitutes a good representation.
 We will try to evaluate the usefulness of the network and the representations it extracts in a few ways:

 1. Invert the `generator` and the `message decoder`, as they would be in an ordinary `AE` and try to reconstruct images from the MNIST dataset.
 Bare in mind the network has never seen natural images.